ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 the value to 28.
 If it is less than zero or greater then 28 we raise a value error.
 Auxiliary and predictive can be None.

-If any of the other values are not a number then we return a tailored error message and stop the method with an "S" tcc marker.
+If any of the other values are not as we expect then we return a tailored error message and stop the method with an "S" tcc marker.